 Stoicism Means Conformism

-Stoicism is also commonly seen as a conformist philosophy.
+Stoicism is commonly seen as a conformist philosophy.
 That misconception is probably based on the fact that one of Stoicism’s main precepts is accepting everyday situations instead of fighting them.

 While traveling through Southeast Asia, I was surprised by how some Asian beliefs like Hinduism and Buddhism make people more accepting, in a similar way to Stoicism.
 This has a bright side: they are extremely kind, patient and happy people.
 But it also has a dark side: they are more willing to accept dictatorships, caste systems, and oppression.